danielejdm/D365-ConfigurableEntityCloner/README.md

 # D365 Configurable Entity/Record Cloner

-This solution allows for configurable cloning of entities/records, link-entities (child), relations, associations, connections, attributes, in Dynamics 365.
+This solution allows for configurable cloning of entities/records, link-entities (child), relationships, associations, connections and attributes, in Dynamics 365, at any depth level.

 ## Description

-There are sometimes use cases where cloning of record(s) and associated records is required.
+There are sometimes use cases where cloning of record(s), relationship(s) and associaton(s) is required.
-The idea behind this solution came about as a result of some requirements that came to me, where various record cloning functionalities with specific rules were required, such as cloning an account with some fields, associated contacts, annotations of contacts, etc.
+The idea behind this solution came as a result of some requirements needed for a project, where various record cloning functionalities with specific rules were required, such as cloning an account with some fields, associated contacts, annotations, etc.
 <br/> The goal was to have a single component with the ability to configure cloning information and thus provide a No-Code/Low-Code solution.